How to find the best long tail keywords and get your blog post to rank, immediately.

 All I need to do is use its Content Creator to do the grunt work for me.

-Now I have my list of keywords, plus a list of possible backlink ideas.
+Now I have my list of associated keywords to use in my content, plus a list of possible backlink ideas.

 The keywords in the image above were extracted from the top ten ranking pages for my header keyword.

-In a lower part of the Content Creator report, there is a list of the top ten web pages, with links, so I can check the content for each one and try to improve on them.
+In a lower part of the Content Creator report, there is a list of the top ten web pages, with links.
+So I can check the content for each one and get some ideas.
+Then I can try to improve on them.

 Now I only have to write my post

-It took me a little over two hours to write my new blog past and prepare all the images.
+It took me a little over two hours to write my new blog post and prepare all the images.

 You can see the article here.
-15 Free Writing Software And The Best Free Writers Tools
+40 Free Writing Apps And The Best Free Writing Software.
+Note though that it has been updated quite a lot since I originally published it.

-I added one of the keywords I listed from my research, free writers tools, into the title, as well as using all of the semantic keywords.
+I added one of the keywords I listed from my research, free writing apps, into the title, as well as using all of the semantic keywords in my content.

-Of course, I used my specific long tail keyword in the SEO title and meta description, as well as writing software in the H2 tag.
+Of course, I used my specific target keyword in the SEO title and meta description, as well as in the H2 tag.

-When I originally wrote the article, it was 10 tools, but I added five more a few days later once I saw that the article was ranking quite well.
+When I originally wrote the article, it was 10 tools.
+But once I saw that the article was ranking quite well I added more content.

 Did these professional keyword research tools help make my article rank?